The inspector says that a missing kickout flashing caused water damage inside the wall. What's "kickout flashing"?

 Wednesday, October 17, 2018

-It’s a type of flashing that diverts rainwater away from wall surfaces that abut a roof.
+It’s a type of flashing that diverts rainwater away from the bottom end of wall surfaces that abut a roof.
 See the photo above for an example.
 Sometimes called “diverter flashing,” it provides excellent protection against the penetration of water into the building envelope when installed properly.

 Several factors can lead to rainwater intrusion at roof-wall intersections, but a missing kickout flashing, in particular, often results in concentrated areas of water accumulation and potentially severe damage to exterior walls--usually near the edge of the roof.
 The effects of water penetration into the wall siding can be observed on the exterior wall in the form of vertical water stains, or staining in the soffit or ceiling below the area, or noted from the inside during an attic inspection.